jonathanglassman/gsp-terraform-ignition/docs/gds-supported-platform/getting-started.md

 ## Create a service

 By default, your apps are not accessible to the public.
-To expose them to the public, you must set up a [VirtualService]() and `port-forward` to the cluster's Ingress Gateway.
+To expose them to the public, you must set up a [Service](), [VirtualService]() and `port-forward` to the cluster's Ingress Gateway.

 Setting up a VirtualService creates a stable endpoint that acts like an internal load balancer to send traffic to your Deployment's Pods.